ppeetteerrs/obsidian-zola/README.md

 ### Step 3: Configuration

-Enable the theme in your `config.toml` in the site derectory:
+Enable the theme in your `config.toml` in the site directory:

 ```toml
 theme = "adidoks"